aaronwtr/cfrnet-reproduction/README.md

 This repository was originally hosted on GitLab.
 You can find the entire history of this project on our [GitLab repository](https://gitlab.com/LifdAai/cfrnet-reimplementation).

+The used data are the IHDP-1000 and Jobs datasets.
+These can be retrieved via [https://www.fredjo.com/](https://www.fredjo.com/).

 # Contributors
 This project has been created by
 - A. Wenteler <a.wenteler@student.tudelft.nl>,